dojwun/doj-casino/README.md

 ## Casino Slot Machines
 - preview: https://streamable.com/5xwkki
 - Slot Machines
-(play 44 slotmachines around the casino)
+(play 44 slotmachines with a casino membership and a different bet each slot)

 ## Casino Inside Track
 - preview: https://streamable.com/m5eykj
 - Inside Track
-(bet on virtual racehorses)
+(bet on virtual racehorses with a casino membership and a $100 min bet)

 ## Casino Blackjack